-All costs other than operating costs must be allocated to the country/region where the beneficiary is located.
+All costs other than enabling functions must be allocated to the country/region where the beneficiary is located.
 It is understood that some level of judgement may be required when allocating expenses to the beneficiary location, and UN entities are therefore requested to establish a clear policy on how the expenses are allocated to locations.
 This ensures that - to the extent possible - the results produced at a country level and the expenses incurred to produce these results are aligned.

-Where it would not be meaningful or feasible for entities to allocate expenses for non-operating costs to a country or region based on where the beneficiary is located, expenses should be allocated to the location where the expense is incurred.
+Where it would not be meaningful or feasible for entities to allocate expenses to a country or region based on where the beneficiary is located, expenses should be allocated to the location where the expense is incurred.